 1. You can wash your contact lenses in water

-Although water is pure enough to drink, it contains bacteria known as amoeba which, if comes into contact with your eyes, can cause Acanthamoeba Keratitis, a painful eye condition.
-This is why it’s recommended to remove your lenses before swimming or showering.
+Although water is pure enough to drink, it contains a single-celled living organism known as amoeba which, if comes into contact with your eyes, can cause Acanthamoeba Keratitis, a painful sight-threatening eye condition.
+This is why it’s important to remove your lenses before swimming or showering.

-You should avoid washing your contact lenses in water at all costs and only use contact lens solution to clean your lenses.
-Even residual water from not drying your hands properly can then transfer to your lenses and introduce bacteria to your eyes.
+You should definitely avoid washing your contact lenses in water at all costs and only use contact lens solution to clean your lenses.
+Even residual water from not drying your hands properly can then transfer water droplets to your lenses and put you at risk of contracting nasty eye infections.

 2. Contact lenses can get stuck behind your eye